-This report has been prepared for the Directors of the issuing ADI and the Trust for the purpose of sections 30(4)(a) and 30(4)(b) of the Act and may not be suitable for another purpose.
+This report has been prepared for the Directors of the issuing ADI and the Trust for the purpose of sections 30(4)(a) and 30(4)(b) of the Act, and may not be suitable for another purpose.
 We disclaim any assumption of responsibility for any reliance on this report, to any person other than the Directors of the issuing ADI and the Trust, or for any other purpose than that for which it was prepared.

 We permit the disclosure of our review report to the Perpetual Corporate Trust Limited ("Trustee of ANZ Residential Covered Bond Trust"), ANZ Capel Court Limited ("Trust Manager"), DB Trustees (Hong Kong) Limited ("Bond Trustee"), P.T.
 Limited ("Security Trustee") and holders (or their representatives) of the covered bonds issued by the issuing ADI and the Trust solely to enable these parties to verify that a report by the cover pool monitor has been commissioned by the Directors of the issuing ADI and the Trust and issued as required by section 30(4)(c) of the Act.
-In doing so, we disclaim any assumption of reliance on this report and do not accept any responsibility or liability to Perpetual Corporate Trust Limited ("Trustee of ANZ Residential Covered Bond Trust"), DB Trustees (Hong Kong) Limited ("Bond Trustee"), P.T.
+In doing so, we disclaim any assumption of reliance on this report and do not accept any responsibility or liability to Perpetual Corporate Trust Limited ("Trustee"), P.T.
+Limited ("Security Trustee"), P.T.
 Limited ("Security Trustee") and holders (or their representatives) of the covered bonds.